 These reports are copyrighted by the Society of Interventional Radiology.
 Download and use of these templates indicates your agreement to use the files solely for your personal or facility use only.
 Users are not authorized to modify, change or otherwise improve the reports, except as indicated within the IR Standardized Reporting User Guide.
 Any reproduction, multi-use configuration or network distribution, transmission, publication, performance, broadcast, alteration, license, hyperlink, creation of derivative works or other use in whole or in part in any manner without the express prior written consent of SIR is strictly prohibited.

-*Note: Standardized reports are provided in both RTF and xml Powerscribe-ready formats.
+*Note: Standardized reports are provided in both rtf and xml PowerScribe-ready formats.
 New reporting templates will be generated and existing templates will be updated on an ongoing basis.
-Please check back if the report you need is not yet posted.
+Email firstname.lastname@example.org for the previous version 3.0 reports.